How to make Global Payments for distributed teams easy

 Who is global payments for?

-Does Rafiki support stablecoin based payments?
+Does Petl Pay support stablecoin-based payments?